Jordan Oliver (amateur wrestler)

 Jordan Michael Oliver (born May 8, 1990) is an American professional mixed martial arts fighter and former freestyle and folkstyle wrestler who competes in the featherweight division.
+He currently competes in the Featherweight division of Real American Freestyle (RAF), where he was formerly RAF Featherweight Champion.

 In freestyle, he was a two-time U.S. national champion and a medalist at multiple international tournaments.
 In folkstyle, Oliver was a two-time NCAA Division I national champion, a Schalles Award winner, and a four-time Big 12 Conference champion with Oklahoma State.

 Early life and education

 Oliver was born and raised in Easton, Pennsylvania.
 He attended Easton Area High School, where he was a member of the school's wrestling team, which competes in the Eastern Pennsylvania Conference, one of the nation's top high school wrestling divisions.
-In his four year wrestling career at Easton High School, he posted a record of 175–5, setting the record for most victories at the PIAA class AAA level.

-After a 42–4 campaign as a freshman, where he placed second in the PIAA state tournament, Oliver won three consecutive Pennsylvania state championships, posting annual records of 48–0, 45–1 and 40–0 as a sophomore, junior, and senior, respectively.
+In his four year wrestling career at Easton High School, he posted a record of 175–5, setting the record for most victories at the PIAA Class AAA level.
+After a 42–4 campaign as a freshman, where he placed second in the PIAA state tournament, Oliver won three consecutive PIAA AAA state championships, posting annual records of 48–0, 45–1 and 40–0 as a sophomore, junior, and senior, respectively.

 In 2008, as the nation's top high school wrestling recruit, he committed to the Oklahoma State Cowboys.